 - Resilient Channels – You can also build a regular wall with standard studs and attach resilient channels to one side of the stud frame.
 These channels flex and absorb the vibrations that come through the drywall.

 By giving your wall as much mass as you can, you decrease the sound transmission through the wall.
 You can increase the mass of your walls by using more than one sheet of standard or soundproof drywall.
-Depending on how soundproof your room needs to be should determine if you should use regular or soundproof drywall.

 Preventing Sound Leakage